 We also encourage you to network.
 Spread the word to everyone you know that you are looking to adopt a child, and ask your family and friends to do the same.
 A significant number of our clients locate birth mothers through this word-of-mouth method.

 When a birth mother chooses your profile or responds to your advertisement, we will arrange a meeting for you to get to know one another.
 This first meeting is a valuable opportunity to determine whether both parties are interested in proceeding.
-If you or the birth parents choose not to proceed, we will continue to present your profile to other potential matches.
 If both parties want to continue, we will move on to Step 6.